natefaubion/matches.js/README.md

 ### Performance

-Pattern strings are compiled to pure Javascript functions and then cached.
-So beyond initial creation for the first instance of a pattern string, there is very little overhead.
-Unless you programmatically create dynamic patterns, you should only see a slight hit at the start of your application as the patterns are compiled.
-Benchmarks coming soon.
+Pattern strings are compiled to pure Javascript functions and then cached, so in general, they are quite fast.

+On a 2GHz core, average compilation time is around .12ms for a pattern comprised of 5-6 sub-patterns.
+Pattern matched functions are around 3-4x slower than an equivalent hand-optimized function.